 Relatively easy to use, even for a novice.
 More storage than some competitors.
 Supports 4K video resolution.
 Offers a Bluetooth connection option, so you can purchase and use a wireless keyboard or mouse separately.

-Power cord and HDMI cord are both far too short.
-Manufacturer’s on-screen branding can be annoying.
-Firmware updates are infrequent.
+Price is a little high.
+Power cord and included HDMI cable are both far too short.

 Android streaming boxes have created a unique niche in the home theater streaming market: they’re straightforward little boxes designed for streaming web video and home media based on Google’s smartphone operating system.